Course – LS – All

 </dependency>

-That's all we need to do here.
+That’s all, we do not need anything else here.
 For version information, head over to Maven Central.

 3. Using @ResponseBody

-The first straightforward solution is to use the @ResponseBody annotation on a controller method to indicate that the object returned by the method should be marshaled directly to the HTTP response body:
+The first straightforward solution is to use the @ResponseBody annotation on a controller method to indicate that the object returned by the method should be marshalled directly to the HTTP response body:

 @GetMapping("/get-text")